 You can start breastfeeding as soon as you feel up to it.
 Our lactation-certified nurses and lactation consultants can teach you how to position your baby so that you’re comfortable.

-Once you are home, your incision can remain tender for several weeks, although pain should begin decreasing after a few days.
+Once you are home, expect your C-section incision to remain tender for several weeks, although pain should begin decreasing after a few days.
 Signs of infection include:

 - Redness or swelling at incision site